TianyueChu/vertical_xgboost_nvidia_flare/README.md

 ```

 ## Data
-We conduct classification task for fraud based on the data from bank and telecompany, which each has 31 features and 1 class label on the bank side.
+We conduct a classification task for fraud detection based on data from a bank and a telecommunication company, each with 31 features and 1 class label on the bank side.
-site-1 is the bank data, and site-2 is the data from the telecompany
+site-1 contains the bank data, while site-2 contains data from the telecommunication company.

 ## Vertical XGBoost Federated Learning with FLARE